jakaria07/SmartHotelAI/README.md

 # 🏨 SmartHotelAI

-> An enterprise-grade, AI-enhanced hotel management system powered by **Microsoft Semantic Kernel**.
+> An **OpenClaw-style**, AI-enhanced hotel management system powered by **Microsoft Semantic Kernel**.

-SmartHotelAI demonstrates a highly optimized architecture for integrating Large Language Models (LLMs) into business applications.
+SmartHotelAI is built following the **OpenClaw Architecture Pattern**, demonstrating a highly optimized way to integrate Large Language Models (LLMs) into business applications.
 By replacing traditional "conversational AI agents" with an **Intent-First Design** and **Programmatic Routing**, the system achieves an **82.5% reduction in token usage** while maintaining advanced natural language capabilities.

 ---